 At the heart of React’s rendering magic lies the Virtual DOM.
 Imagine it as a clone of the actual DOM, the structure of your webpage.
 React uses this Virtual DOM to figure out what needs to be updated when your data changes.
 It’s like having a duplicate house to practice your painting skills on before touching the real thing.

-Understanding these stages is crucial because it provides insights into React’s default rendering behavior.
-And it also helps us know when and how to intervene with force re-rendering when needed.
-So, as we explore further, we’ll dive into when you might want to guide React through these stages and ensure your components stay in sync with your application’s state.
+Understanding these stages is crucial because they provide insights into React’s default rendering behavior.
+And they also help us know when and how to intervene with force re-rendering when necessary.
+In the following sections, we’ll dive into when you might want to guide React through these stages and ensure your components stay in sync with your application’s state.

 Generally, forcing a React component to re-render isn’t the best practice, even when React fails to update the components automatically.
 So, before considering forcing a re-render, we should analyze our code, as React depends on us being good hosts.